-In addition to his work as an author, Wasson has written for numerous publications including The Hollywood Reporter, Variety and The Wall Street Journal.
+In addition to his work as an author, Wasson has written for numerous publications including The Hollywood Reporter, The Wall Street Journal, and The New Yorker.
 He’s served as a consultant for The National Comedy Center in New York and The Film Society of Lincoln Center, was a Visiting Professor of Film at Wesleyan University in Middletown, Connecticut and Emerson College in Los Angeles.
 As panelist and lecturer Wasson has appeared all over the world, from the 92nd Street Y in New York to The Second City in Chicago and the Rome International Film Festival, and has been a featured guest on CNN, BBC, Fox, ABC, NPR, and for The Criterion Collection.